Log–log plot: Relation with monomials

 where m = k is the slope of the line (gradient) and b = log a is the intercept on the (log y)-axis, meaning where log x = 0, so, reversing the logs, a is the y value corresponding to x = 1.

 Equations

 The equation for a line on a log–log scale would be:

 where m is the slope and b is the intercept point on the log plot.

 Slope of a log–log plot

 To find the slope of the plot, two points are selected on the x-axis, say x1 and x2.
-Using the above equation:
+Using the below equation: